Entering the Great Perfection

 - I can ask for and receive help when I need it.

-- Even if I identify as a Buddhist, I maintain relationships with non-Buddhists and other people outside my spiritual community so that I have an expansive and diverse network of support.
+- Even if I identify as a Buddhist, I maintain relationships with non-Buddhists and other people outside my spiritual community so that I have an expansive and diverse network of support and for the purpose of fostering intellectual freedom.

 - I set interpersonal boundaries with kindness and I respect the interpersonal boundaries of myself and others.